joao-chaicoski/cloudbot/README.md

 - `data/operational_intelligence_transactions_db.csv` — sample data
 - `requirements.txt` — Python dependencies
 - `.env` - File that stores the API key.
+- `logo.png` - Cloudwalk logo, just put it in the same folder as the main.py and it should recognize the png.

 **Prerequisites**
 - Python 3.9+ (3.10/3.11 recommended)